Skip to Main Content

 Linebaugh remembers Chittenden as one of his favorite projects over the past 17 years as a university employee and praised Giesey’s contributions.
 Like the train station, the challenges required a keen ability to problem solve.
 How do you preserve historical integrity while shaping the existing structure to meet modern-day infrastructure needs and regulations?

 Chittenden, for example, required creative use of the limited existing space to incorporate an HVAC system anachronic to the period it was built.
-Air intakes for the system were hidden behind dormers that were part of the original construction but had been removed sometime before 1912.
+Air intakes for the system were hidden behind rebuilt dormers that were part of the original construction but had been removed sometime before 1912.

 A common thread connecting many of MSU’s preservation projects is Christman.
 The company and university have a close partnership dating back to 1908.
 Todd Wilson, an MSU employee for 27 years before joining the Christman team at Michigan Central, estimates that up to 90% of the buildings on campus were either constructed or renovated by Christman.
 It’s no surprise that so many of the company’s employees come out of East Lansing.